cedarcode/webauthn-ruby/README.md

 # If inside a Rails controller, `render json: options` will just work.
 # I.e. it will encode and convert the options to JSON automatically.

-# For your frontend code, you might find the built-in browser methods useful.
+# For your frontend code, you might find the [built-in browser methods](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredential) useful.
-# Especially the built-in `PublicKeyCredential.parseCreationOptionsFromJSON(options)` for decoding the options, and
+# The built-in `PublicKeyCredential.parseCreationOptionsFromJSON(options)` allows you to decode the options,
-# the built-in `credential.toJSON()` for sending the `PublicKeyCredential` object back to the server.
+# and the built-in `credential.toJSON()` to send the `PublicKeyCredential` object back to the server.
 ```

 #### Verification phase